amp-labs/connectors/README.md

 Basic connectors allow you to proxy through requests to a SaaS provider via Ampersand.

+#### Adding a new provider

+To add a new basic connector that allows proxying through the ampersand platform, you need to add a new entry to the `providers.yaml` file.
+The entry should have some required fields which are tagged with `validate: required` in the `providers/types.go` file.

 ### Initialization

 **Note**: If your provider requires variables to be replaced in the catalog (providers.yaml), use the `WithCatalogSubstitutions` option to replace placeholders with actual values.